Suffering from landing page envy? See how you stack up with a free benchmark report!

 This is just a preview of the insight you’ll get when you audit your landing pages with the new landing page tool.
 You’ll also get actionable tips for improving your landing pages, raising your landing page conversion rates, and getting more return on investment from PPC.

-The Landing Page Grader works very much like WordStream’s AdWords Performance Grader: first, connect your Google AdWords account through a 100% secure, one-time OAuth connection.
+The Landing Page Grader works very much like WordStream’s Google Ads Performance Grader: first, connect your Google Ads account through a 100% secure, one-time OAuth connection.
 The tool wil quickly assess your account history over the last 90 days and identify your top five landing pages in terms of spend.
-It crawls those landing pages checking for marketing best practices and content relevant to your AdWords PPC campaigns.
+It crawls those landing pages checking for marketing best practices and content relevant to your Google Ads campaigns.

 The top section of your report provides you with an overall score as well as an overview of how much you spent, how many clicks you drove, how many landing pages you’re sending those clicks to, and how many conversions you got out of that spend in the last 90 days:

-You’ll also seen individual conversion rates and performance scores for each of your top five landing pages.
+You’ll also see individual conversion rates and performance scores for each of your top five landing pages.

 The conversion rate section shows you your landing page conversion rate over the past several months compared to our benchmarks for your industry.
 This will let you know if your conversion rate is going up or down as well as how you compare to similar advertisers or agencies in your vertical.
 As you can see, this advertiser isn’t measuring up to the benchmark in his industry: